Frequently Asked Questions

 Can I get housing?

-Yes, we list emergency, temporary, and permanent housing.
+Yes, we have a list of emergency, temporary, and permanent housing.

 Can I be employed with a record?